Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Stochastic convective Brinkman-Forchheimer equations

 0.2cm \textbf{Step (4):} \emph{Energy equality satisfied by $\u(\cdot)$.} Let us now establish the energy equality satisfied by $\u(\cdot)$.
-Note that such an energy equality is not immediate due to the final convergence in \eqref{4.40} and we cannot apply the infinite dimensional It\^o formula available in the literature for semimartingales (see Theorem 1, \cite{GK1}, Theorem 6.1, \cite{Me}).
-We follow \cite{CLF} to obtain an approximation of $\u(\cdot)$ in bounded domains such that the approximations are bounded and converge in both Sobolev and Lebesgue spaces simultaneously (one can see \cite{KWH} for such an approximation in periodic domains).
-We approximate $\u(t),$ for each $t\in(0,T)$ and $\mathbb{P}$-a.s. by using the finite-dimensional space spanned by the first $n$ eigenfunctions of the Stokes operator as (Theorem 4.3, \cite{CLF})
+Note that such an energy equality is not immediate due to the final convergence in \eqref{4.40} and we cannot apply the infinite dimensional It\^o formula available in the literature for semimartingales (see \cite[Theorem 1]{GK1} and \cite[Theorem 6.1]{Me}).
+In \cite{CLF}, the authors established an approximation of $\u(\cdot)$ in bounded domains such that the approximations are bounded and converge in both Sobolev and Lebesgue spaces simultaneously (cf. \cite{KWH} for such an approximation in periodic domains).
+In particular, they approximate $\u(t)$, for each $t\in [0,T],$ by using the finite-dimensional space spanned by the first $n$ eigenfunctions of the Stokes operator $\A$.
+Since we are working on unbounded domains, we do not have the existence of eigenfunctions of the Stokes operator.
+Therefore, we use the eigenfunctions of the operator $\mathfrak{L}$ (cf. \eqref{L2}-\eqref{L3}) to obtain a sequence which approximates $\u(\cdot)$.
+Set

-For notational convenience, we use $\u_n$ for approximations of the type \eqref{3.32} and $\u^n$ for Galerkin approximations.
+Note that $\mathrm{P}_{1/n}$ is a self-adjoint operator, but not a projection.
+For notational convenience, we use $\u_n$ for approximations of the type \eqref{3.32} and $\u^n$ for Galerkin approximations in Steps \textbf{(1), (2), (3)}.
 Note first that

 for all $\u\in\H$.
 It can also be seen that